 In the investment world there are experts and advisors known as “Market Timers.”
 When they read the signs that the stock market is about to take a downward turn, they recommend switching funds immediately into more dependable or consistent investments, such as money markets or T-Bills, or certificates of deposit.

-2 Peter 3 gives us a financial forecast, or maybe you could call it an insider tip.
+Second Peter 3 gives us a financial forecast, or maybe you could call it an insider tip.
 It tells us that this world and everything in it is going to burn.
 There is a coming holocaust of things.
 Revelation 18 speaks of the economic world system of materialism, called “Babylon the Great.”
 If that’s the kingdom you’re investing your life in, then go ahead and be depressed.
 You’ve got a lot to be depressed about.
-Because Babylon’s goin’ down!
+Babylon is going down!

-But if your treasures are in heaven, good news.
-Heaven is coming.
-And all Hell isn’t going to stop it.
-Anything you’ve put in God’s hands is safe.
-Anything you haven’t isn’t.
+If your treasures are in Heaven, there is good news.
+Heaven is coming and anything you’ve put in God’s hands is safe.
 What you’ve used for the glory of God will have counted for eternity.
-What you’ve given to God on earth will be there in heaven.
+What you’ve given to God on earth will be there in Heaven.
 What you clung on to for yourself won’t be.

-In verse 21 Jesus says “where your treasure is, there your heart will be also.”
-He’s saying, “Show me your checkbook, your Visa statement and your receipts for cash expenditures, and I’ll show you where your heart is.
+In verse 21 Jesus says, “Where your treasure is, there your heart will be also.”
+He’s saying, “Show me your checkbook, your Visa statement, and your receipts, and I’ll show you where your heart is.
 Your heart follows your money.”

-Want heart for God?
+Want a heart for God?
 Put your treasures where God is at work.
-Want heart for missions?
+Want a heart for missions?
 Put your treasures in missions.
-Want heart for your church’s ministry?
+Want a heart for your church’s ministry?
 Invest your money in your church’s ministry.
 Develop vested interests in the work of God.
-Every day buy up more shares in God’s kingdom!
+Every day, buy up more shares in God’s kingdom!

-Ten years ago when I was a pastor we decided our church didn’t have God’s heart for the poor and needy, and we were doing nothing to help them.
-We asked around to find out who was doing the best job in famine relief, chose World Relief, relief arm of the National Association of Evangelicals, and decided to invest some treasure in heaven.
+Years ago, when I was a pastor, we decided our church didn’t have God’s heart for the poor and needy.
+We asked around to find out who was doing the best job in famine relief, chose World Relief, and decided to invest some treasure in Heaven.

-Though our missions budged was only $60,000 at the time, we took a famine relief offering of $25,000 and were informed that made us World Relief’s largest church supporter.
-(Which I thought was very sad, considering all the big churches part of the NAE.)
-Well, God has grabbed hold of our church in the years since, and we have gone from being a church with a small heart for missions to a church with a great heart for missions.
+Though our missions budget was only $60,000 at the time, we took a famine relief offering of $25,000 and were informed that made us World Relief’s largest church supporter.
+In the years since, God has grabbed a hold of our church, and we have gone from being a church with a small heart for missions to a church with a great heart for missions.
 In 1998, our church’s missions budget was $384,000.
 Above that we gave $200,000 to various missions projects and a famine relief offering of $253,000 to World Relief, for a total of $830,000.
 Our expanding giving to missions has resulted in an expanding heart for missions.
-That’s what giving does—you put your treasure somewhere and it takes your heart there.
+That’s what giving does—you put your treasure somewhere, and it takes your heart there.

-Five minutes after we die we’ll know exactly how we should have lived.
-But then it will be too late to go back and change anything.
-God has given us his Word so we don’t have to wait until we die to know how we should have lived.
+Five minutes after we die, we’ll know exactly how we should have lived, but it will be too late to go back and change anything.
+God has given us His Word so we don’t have to wait until we die to know how we should have lived.
 There’s no second chance for the unbeliever—but also no second chance for the believer!

-You and I have on life on earth to invest in heaven.
+You and I have one life on earth to invest in Heaven.
 Let’s not miss the opportunity.
 Here’s a prayer for us: May what will be most important to us five minutes after we die, become most important to us now.

-A final question: Why are so many Christians today afraid to die?
-We have made this world our home.
+I have one final question: Why are so many Christians today afraid to die?
+It’s because we have made this world our home.
 The Bible tells us something else—that we are pilgrims, strangers, aliens, ambassadors.
-Our citizenship is in heaven.
-But we’ve become so attached to this world, our roots are so deep that we live for the wrong kingdom.
+Our citizenship is in Heaven.
+But we’ve become so attached to this world—our roots are so deep—that we live for the wrong kingdom.
 We forget our true home, built for us by the Carpenter from Nazareth, waiting for us in a far better place.

-Christ calls us to turn it around—to store up our treasures in heaven so instead of backing up away from our treasures, we’re always moving toward our treasures.
+Christ calls us to turn it around—to store up our treasures in Heaven so instead of backing away from our treasures, we’re always moving toward our treasures.

 He who spends his life moving away from his treasures has reason to despair; he who spends his life moving toward his treasures has reason to rejoice.